 - Add a second or third coat of paint if required to ensure a thorough coating all over.

-- Wait a day for the paint to fully dray, for the fumes to dissipate, then reassemble the bed for use.
+- Wait a day for the paint to fully dry, and for the fumes to dissipate, then reassemble the bed for use.

 DIY projects can be fulfilling.
-But the do take time.
-It is better to take you time and reduce mistakes than to rush and get yourself in a mess.
+But they do take time.
+It is better to take your time and reduce mistakes than to rush and get yourself in a mess.

-Advanced Painting perform all types of residential paintwork.
-From interior walls and doors to all all exteriors of your property.
-We also do all furniture painting of all surfaced including wood and metal.
+Advanced Painting performs all types of residential paintwork.
+From interior walls and doors to all exteriors of your property.
+We also do all furniture painting on all surfaces including wood and metal.

 If you want to have your home professionally painted simply ask for a free quote.
-The you can spend your free time on family and hobbies.
+Then you can spend your free time on family and hobbies.